-Upon submittal of the Phase IESA Report, AHFA will conduct a completeness review to determine whether or not the report is complete and complies with the Environmental Policy Requirements.
+Upon submittal of the Phase I ESA Report, AHFA will conduct a completeness review to determine whether or not the report is complete and complies with the Environmental Policy Requirements.

-If during its completeness review AHFA determines that an application in a competitive scoring cycle for HOME funds and/or Housing Credits is missing any materials required by the Environmental Policy Requirements or that the materials included in the report fail to materially adhere to AHFA's defined standards, the application will terminate and will not be considered for funding during that scoring cycle.
+If during its completeness review AHFA determines that an application in a Competitive Application Cycle for HOME Funds and/or Housing Credits is missing any materials required by the Environmental Policy Requirements or that the materials included in the report fail to materially adhere to AHFA's defined standards, the application will terminate and will not be considered for funding during that scoring cycle.
 If during the completeness review AHFA determines that all documentation required by the Environmental Policy Requirements has been provided and that the application materially adheres to AHFA's defined standards but that additional information or clarification is required in order for AHFA to complete its full evaluation of the Environmental Policy Requirements, AHFA will contact the applicant via email.
 When contacted, the applicant must submit requested items within five (5) business days or the application will terminate and will not be considered for funding during that scoring cycle.
+If in response to a request from AHFA for additional information or clarification, the applicant provides materially different or new information or documentation that was required by this Environmental Policy to have been submitted at the time of application submission, AHFA reserves the right to terminate the application.

-If during its completeness review AHFA determines that an application for tax-exempt volume cap (whether or not the applicant requests Housing Credits awarded without a competitive scoring cycle) is missing any materials required by the Environmental Policy Requirements or that the materials included in the application fail to materially adhere to AHFA's defined standards, the applicant will have up to 30 days after notification from AHFA to resolve any outstanding issues.
-A Commitment Agreement for Multifamily Tax Exempt Bonds will not be issued until all defined environmental requirements are met to AHFA's complete satisfaction.
+If during its completeness review AHFA determines that an application for tax-exempt volume cap (whether or not the applicant requests Housing Credits awarded without a Competitive Application Cycle) is missing any materials required by the Environmental Policy Requirements or that the materials included in the application fail to materially adhere to AHFA's defined standards, the applicant will have up to 30 days after notification from AHFA to resolve any outstanding issues.
+A Commitment Agreement for Multifamily Housing Revenue Bonds will not be issued until all defined environmental requirements are met to AHFA's complete satisfaction.

-All environmental issues identified (or that AHFA determines should have been identified) in the Phase I ESA and Phase II ESA reports must have been fully abated or mitigated (or provide a written remediation plan approved in writing by the applicable regulatory authority) in a manner that is compatible with unrestricted residential use (as defined by ADEM under Alabama Administrative Code regulation 335-15-1.02(ccc)) and is acceptable to AHFA in all respects before submittal of the application.
+All environmental issues identified (or that AHFA determines should have been identified) in the Phase I ESA and Phase II ESA reports must have been fully abated or mitigated (or provide a written remediation plan approved in writing by the applicable regulatory authority) in a manner that is compatible with unrestricted residential use (as defined by ADEM under Alabama Administrative Code regulation 335-15-1.02(ccc)) and is acceptable to AHFA in all respects before submittal of the application .
 All remediation plans approved by an applicable regulatory authority must be submitted to AHFA in writing upon submittal of the application and include (a) details regarding the specific remediation plan; (b) all applicable final regulatory authority approvals required for the implementation of the remediation plan; (c) a detailed line item summary of estimated costs with supporting quotes; (d) information regarding the expected source of funding for conducting the remediation activities; and (e) a projected schedule for approved remediation activities to the extent there are conflicting or inconsistent guidelines or methods between regulatory agencies concerning the environmental matter at issue, the EP shall follow the most stringent standard and certify that this standard has been satisfied.
 Note that AHFA will not accept any proposed future institutional or engineering controls on the proposed site other than a prohibition on the use of groundwater for potable or irrigation purposes in instances where the water is supplied by a utility.